vcovo/enthalpy-prediction/README.md

 # enthalpy_prediction_draft
-This is the official repository for the paper {Machine Learning to Predict Standard Enthalpy of Formation of Hydrocarbons}.
-Enthalpy is predicted using both Support Vector Regression (SVR) and Artificial Neural Networks (ANNs)
+This is the official repository for the paper "Machine Learning to Predict Standard Enthalpy of Formation of Hydrocarbons".
+Enthalpy is predicted using both Support Vector Regression (SVR) and Artificial Neural Networks (ANNs).

 ## Setup
 Anaconda was used to create the virtual environment for this project.
 Feel free to use one of the following commands to set up the required environment: